A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges

-Consider a simple shortest path problem (Figure~\ref{fig:ICRL-transfer}) where the shortest path goes through state $\state^\cost$ and the second shortest path avoids state $\state^\cost$.
-Suppose that the reward function is known and the shortest path earns a reward of 10 while the second shortest path earns a reward of 9.
-Suppose that the expert demonstrations always follow the second shortest path.
-Hence, we can learn a constraint that makes $\state^\cost$ infeasible or we can learn an additional reward term that gives a penalty of $-1-\eta$ (where $\eta>0$).
-In both cases, the learned constraint and reward functions induce optimal policies that are consistent with the expert behavior.
 Let's consider a new environment with the same shortest and second shortest paths, but a different reward function.
 The shortest path still earns a reward of 10, but the second shortest path earns a reward of $9-2\eta$.
 If we apply the learned constraint, an optimal agent will avoid $\state^\cost$ since it is infeasible and follows the second shortest path.
 In contrast, if we apply the penalty, an optimal agent will follow the shortest path since the sum of the reward and penalty is $9-\eta$, which is greater than $9-2\eta$ for the second shortest path.
 Hence, {\it constraints and penalties lead to different inductive biases for generalization in new domains.} In this particular example, the constraint is independent of the transition dynamics and the reward function, while the effect of the penalty depends on the transition dynamics and reward function.